AltropInc/alt/doc/script/FreeFunctor.md

 f = fn(x: int...):int { sum:=0; foreach(e in x) sum+=e; sum };
 sum := f(1,2,3,4);      // Okay, sum gets value of 10
 ```
 We can pass a concreate free functor with matched interface to an argument of an abstract free functor.
-In addition, we can alos pass:
+In addition, we can also pass:
 * a concreate free functor with an implicit interface
 * a function class
 * a member function class